-31. Grant Income continued
+31. Grant Income continued....

 The Council has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them at the balance sheet date that will require the monies or property to be returned to the giver if they are not utilised for the intended purpose.
 Capital grant receipts in advance are sums of money that have been received from the Government such as Disabled Facilities Grants, and other organisations to contribute towards the costs of non-current assets and other capital expenditure such as grants to other organisations.
-When the conditions for the grant are met it is transferred to the year-end which are included as part of creditors are as follows:
+When the conditions for the grant are met it is transferred to the Comprehensive Income and Expenditure Statement.
+Should the conditions not be met then the grant is repaid.
+The balances at the year-end which are included as part of creditors are as follows: